 Blog header image: Adopt a Competency Framework to Build Your Martech Team article.

 Martech, short for marketing technology, is about much more than your technology stack.
 While one part of the martech equation is the technology, the other part is the people who use it.
-You need a team of unique individuals with the right balance of traits and skills that interplay to create success.
+You need a team of unique individuals with the right balance of traits and skills that complement one another to be successful.

 Marketing technologists with the right competencies can seem like mythical creatures.
 Thankfully, they’re more like butterflies than unicorns — they actually exist.
-However, it’s easier to find them when you adopt a marketing competency framework to guide your hiring decisions and team development.
+It’s easier to find them when you adopt a marketing competency framework to guide your hiring decisions and team development.

-With the right framework, you get clear on the skill sets and behaviors you need in your marketing technologist(s) and across your team.
-Thankfully, you don’t need every attribute in every person.
-You can map out your competency needs for your team like you can map your marketing technology.
+With the right framework, you get clear on the skill sets and behaviors you need in marketing technologist(s) and across your team.
+Thankfully, each person won’t need every attribute.
+You can map out your competency needs for your team like you can map your martech.
 Then fill it in across your organization as you go.

 Just as there are frameworks designed for leadership and inbound marketing, we created one specifically to help you develop individuals and teams in martech.
 We call it the M.A.R.T.E.C.H. competency framework.
 Once you understand it, you can start to advance your current team, identify and fill the gaps, and hire appropriately.